 *Compensation calculated October’17 rate of £1: €1.12 and rounded to the nearest £5.

 "Our superior service entails that we go all the way to ensure that you receive the compensation you deserve."

 We offer free advice on whether you are entitled to compensation for a delayed flight.
 All we need are your flight details.
-Fill in your flight number and the date of the delayed flight and you will immediately receive advice.
-If you submit your claim through EUclaim, we will handle the entire process on a ‘no win, no fee’ basis.
-And ensure you will get what you’re entitled to.
+Fill in your flight number and the date of the delayed flight and you will immediately receive our advice.
+If you submit your claim through EUclaim, we will handle the entire process on a ‘no win, no fee’ basis and ensure you get what you’re entitled to.

 Every day we analyse around 13 million flight, news and weather reports.
 Based on this information, we compile a current list of delayed flights with the problems they had.
 Was your flight delayed?
 Then check the list to see if your flight is on it.

-Was your flight delayed by more than two hours?
+Was your flight delayed two hours or more?
 This means that the airline was obliged to provide you with food, drink and, if necessary, hotel accommodation.

 The communication was always smooth and in the end I got the money!
 Highly recommended!

 The airline never answered my emails or calls.
 EUclaim did its job perfectly fine, dealt with the airline and got my money.
 It took a while since the airline did not seem to wanna pay, but it all ended up well.